currantw/python-personal-scripts/README.md

 # Python Personal Scripts

-Personal Python scripts and utilities.
+A collection of scripts for personal tasks and automations.

 ## Setup